NIDZAAA1/College-projects/System Software/README.md

-Abstract Computer System Emulator
+Abstract Computer System Tools

-Overview
+Project Overview

-This project implements three key components of an abstract computer system:
+This repository contains tools for simulating and compiling programs for an abstract computer system.
+The tools include:

-Assembler - A single-pass assembler for converting assembly code into machine code.
+Assembler: Translates assembly code into machine code.
-Linker - A linker independent of the target architecture that resolves symbols and relocates sections.
+Linker: Resolves symbols and combines object files into a final executable format.
-Emulator - An emulator that simulates the execution of programs on an abstract processor.
+Emulator: Executes the machine code on an abstract processor simulation.

+These components are designed to work together to emulate the full lifecycle of a program, from source code to execution on a simulated architecture.

-Project Structure
+Directory Structure

-src/: Source code for assembler, linker, and emulator. inc/: Header files. tests/: Test files demonstrating the functionality of the tools.
+src/: Contains source code for the assembler, linker, and emulator.

+inc/: Header files for the project.

+misc/: Lexer and parser.

+tests/: Sample assembly files and test cases.